 We know that the DraftKings boxing odds for our first tip are pretty uninspiring on first glance but context is very important.
 Firstly, the odds of -575 are not far off some of the best out there with plenty of bookies pricing Haney at -600 and beyond.
 Secondly, Haney beating Diaz is as close to a banker as you'll find – especially this weekend.
 In Diaz's last eight fights he's drawn one, lost one and one of his six wins came courtesy of a majority decision.
 Meanwhile you have Haney who is yet to taste anything but victory in his 26 fight career.
 You would probably say he has faced tougher opponents in recent times too.
 If that still isn't enough for you then Haney also holds a size and reach advantage over Diaz as well.

 Lyndon Arthur vs Anthony Yarde: Moneyline, Lyndon Arthur to win @ +105

-If Haney is seen as the ‘safe’ bet of the weekend then nobody can be angling that accusation at us about backing Lyndon Arthur to beat Anthony Yarde.
-After all, Yarde is the favourite to win.
+If Haney is seen as the ‘safe' bet of the weekend then nobody can be angling that accusation at us about backing Lyndon Arthur to beat Anthony Yarde.
+After all, Yarde is the favorite to win.
 Arthur, who is nicknamed King Arthur, has won 19 fights to date with 13 knockouts recorded including having already beaten Yarde back in 2020.
-Both fighters have taken on other fights since that first meeting that ended in a split decision in favour of Arthur but you can’t read too much into Yarde sparking Alex Theran; the Colombian has been KO’d six times in his career.
+Both fighters have taken on other fights since that first meeting that ended in a split decision in favor of Arthur but you can't read too much into Yarde sparking Alex Theran; the Colombian has been KO'd six times in his career.
 Arthur by contrast turned in an impressive display to see off the until then unbeaten Italian light heavyweight Davide Faraci.
-Yarde might be talking about upping his game for this fight but Arthur will be better than first time round too.
+Yarde might be talking about upping his game for this fight but Arthur will be better than the first time round too.